ShopwareAcademy/DevOpsSecurityScanningShopware/README.md

 - `public/`
 - `src/`

-The GitHub Actions workflow files are intentionally not part of this initial setup state yet.
-In the learning unit, you create them step by step at the project root under `.github/workflows/`.
+The GitHub Actions workflow files are part of this finished reference state.
+In the learning unit, you create them step by step under `.github/workflows/`.

 This repository is not a production template.
 The project structure and credentials are intentionally simple for local learning.